NEW: 30 have been killed, 1,950 injured, the health ministry says

 Two of the deaths came in the city of Ismalia, said Sheeha, another Health Ministry spokesman.
 Violence also was reported in the city of Suez.

-As the potential political shuffling played out, animosity and violence continued to simmer in the streets.
+As this potential political shuffling played out, animosity and violence continued to simmer in the streets of Cairo.

-Saeed, the spokesman for the general prosecutor's office, said 127 demonstrators who had been arrested in Cairo since Saturday have been released.
-Another five have been "detained temporarily for further investigation."
+Adel Saeed, a spokesman for Egypt’s general prosecutor’s office, said 127 demonstrators who had been arrested since Saturday have been released.
+Another five have been “detained temporarily for further investigation.”

-The military council said on its Facebook page it is "extremely sorry for what the events have led to."
+The military council has said on its Facebook page it is “extremely sorry for what the events have led to.”
 And spokesman Maj.
-Mohamed Askar said late Monday that the Supreme Council has ordered a fact-finding mission to assess what has happened.
+Mohamed Askar noted late Monday that the Supreme Council has ordered a fact-finding mission to assess what has happened.